Working with dreams

 Speaker: Julian Masters

 In this live webinar, Julian Masters will discuss Jung’s method of amplification.
-Julian will emphasise how in traditional as well contemporary form of dream interpretation in Jungian work is collaborative.
-Meanings are not imposed by an authoritative analyst but are the product of dialogue and creative exchange within the intersubjective therapeutic setting
+Julian will emphasise how traditional as well as contemporary form of dream interpretation in Jungian work is collaborative.
+Meanings are not imposed by an authoritative analyst but are the product of dialogue and creative exchange within the intersubjective therapeutic setting.

 In the second part of this webinar, Julian will share how Jung’s analytic method of amplification can be applied in clinical practice, drawing on dream vignettes from client material.
 Participants will also be invited to share their own dreams or their anonymised clients’ dreams (with prior consent) for exploration and discussion.